St. Louis police officer shot in face, critically wounded in ambush

-ST. LOUIS A St. Louis police officer was shot twice in the face and critically wounded on Sunday in an ambush while sitting in his patrol car, city police said.
+ST. LOUIS (Reuters) - A St. Louis police officer was shot twice in the face and critically wounded on Sunday in an ambush while sitting in his patrol car, city police said.

 St. Louis Police Chief Sam Dotson said the officer was shot when a silver-colored car pulled up next to his cruiser at an intersection and someone opened fire before speeding away.
 The wounded officer was conscious and able to speak after the attack, Dotson said.